Teeth whitening is the procedure by which the color or shade of teeth is lightened by means of a whitening or bleaching gel.

 Procedure times vary depending on the system we select for you.
 For a chair-side whitening procedure, it can take about one hour each session (2 session minimum is advised).
 Results are usually seen after the first session.
 For take-home system, the first visit, when molds of your teeth are made to fabricate the custom trays, will last about 15-20 minutes.
-Once you have the custom trays, they can be worn daily for periods of 15-60 minutes, this all depends on your dental history and the concentration of the gel selected for your case.
-You will see results within 3 days and maximum effect after 10-14 days.
+Once you have the custom trays, they can be worn daily for periods of 15-60 minutes, and this all depends on your dental history and the concentration of the gel selected for your case.
+You will see results within three days and the maximum effect after 10-14 days.

 How long white teeth last after a bleaching procedure depends on many factors such as your dietary habits: coffee drinking, smoking, etc.